TheYuanLiao/academic-website/content/post/interactive-odm/index.md

-[^1]: "I've been taking [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) on Coursera.
-This post is based on the final project of Course 9/10 [Developing Data Products](https://www.coursera.org/learn/data-products)."
+[^1]: I've been taking [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) on Coursera.
+This post is based on the final project of Course 9/10 [Developing Data Products](https://www.coursera.org/learn/data-products).